inspatiallabs/inspatial-dev/packages/run-draft/doc/philosophy.md

 ### The Smart Exception Rule

 However, we're not composition purists.
-When modules are tightly coupled—when they almost always change together in both directions—we merge them into the same package.
+When modules are tightly coupled when they almost always change together in both directions we merge them into the same package.
 Why?
 Because artificial separation creates more complexity than composition benefits.

 ### Real-World Impact